Wednesday, November 25:

 This tiny woman brought me and my racing thoughts (about how long can those guys live in there?) to a halt with her claw-like grip on my upper arm.
 I looked at her, without saying anything, wondering, What the hell, very tiny lady?
 By exotic, she was what I envision a belly dancer looks like; she was older than me but not old.
 She was attractive with dark olive skin, distinctively large brown eyes, long jet-black hair but wearing normal clothes instead of sheer flowy scarves.

 I am five foot six and was wearing my standard four-inch heels.
 I towered over this tiny exotic bird with her claw-like grip on me.
 As I looked down at her, what seemed like a foot below me, she announced, “I vant to tell you yor forchoon.”
-I shrugged, surprised at this development as it was the farthest direction away from how I thought this interaction was going to play out.
-I was prepared for a shakedown of some sort but not with this script; I cut her off, “I don’t have any money.”
+I shrugged, surprised at this development as it was the farthest direction away from how I thought this interaction was going to play out; I was prepared for a shakedown of some sort but not with this script; I cut her off, “I don’t have any money.”

-She dug into my arm with her talons more tightly and insisted by speaking louder in her thick accent and more slowly as if I didn’t speak English, “I VANT TO TELL YOU YOR FORCHOON!”
-As if changing the dynamic tone of the sentence would help me understand this time.
+She dug into my arm with her talons more tightly and insisted by speaking louder in her thick accent and more slowly as if I didn’t speak English, “I VANT TO TELL YOU YOR FORCHOON!” as if changing the dynamic tone of the sentence would help me understand this time.
 I was alarmed by everything about her and her demanding grip.
 I responded with what I thought would certainly end things, “I don’t believe in that stuff.
 I have an appointment; I really have to go.”
 I was trying to inch my way away from her, but she still had hold of my left upper arm in her DEATH GRIP and held me fast from forward motion.

 She took a different tack, immediately dropped her doomsayer tone, smiled widely like we had known each other forever, and brightly said, “I just vanted to tell you yor forchoon because you look-a so sad.
 I vanted to tell you that you are going to have a ba-beee!” holding her smile with the last syllable.

-My reaction surprised HER because I am sure the look of horror on my face was something between shock and blinding fear as I blurted out the first unfiltered thought that washed over me at the top of my lungs in the middle of The South Bay Galleria Mall in Torrance, California, “AND THAT IS SUPPOSED TO MAKE ME FEEEEEEL BETTER???!!”
+My reaction had to have surprised HER because I am sure the look of horror on my face was something between shock and blinding fear as I blurted out the first unfiltered thought that washed over me at the top of my lungs in the middle of The South Bay Galleria Mall in Torrance, California, “AND THAT IS SUPPOSED TO MAKE ME FEEEEEEL BETTER???!!”

 You are supposed to wait until you are at least two weeks late but based on this recent development, even though I wasn’t officially late, I just couldn’t wait.
 I tore open the box, tore open the test, and peed on the stick.
-However many minutes it is supposed to take for the results didn’t matter; the second my pee hit that indicator window, it turned blue-before the countdown; it was unquestionably blue as could be.
+However many minutes it is supposed to take for the results didn’t matter; the second my pee hit that indicator window, it turned blue-before the countdown; it was unquestionably blue as could be, positive.
 “Of course, these would be the ones,” I repeated out loud to no one.